 name: "wordPressWithMySql" components: mysql: type: "Compute" data: name: "mysql" # ... skipped lines ... wordpress: type: "Compute" data: name: "wordpress" instanceType: small imageType: "ubuntu-server-1604" constraints: - tag: "!location:eu:hard" - tag: "location:us:soft" - tag: "!pci" # ... skipped lines ...

-For more information about how to work with blueprints, see WordPress Use Case: Create and Iteratively Develop a Blueprint.
+For more information about how to work with blueprints, see WordPress use case: create and expand a blueprint.